zhandos717/doc/en/components/action-button.md

 )
 ```

-- `$method` - method name,
+- `$method` - the method name,
 - `$params` - optionally - parameters for the request,
 - `$message` - optionally - message upon successful execution,
-- `$selector` - optionally - selector of the element whose content will change,
+- `$selector` - optionally - the selector of the element whose content will change,
-- `$events` - optionally - events that will be triggered after a successful request,
+- `$events` - optionally - events that will be triggered after a successful query,
-- `$callback` - optionally - JS callback function after receiving a response,
+- `$callback` - optionally - js callback function after receiving the response,
-- `$page` - optionally - page containing the method (if the button is outside the page and resource),
+- `$page` - optionally - the page containing the method (if the button is outside the page and resource),
-- `$resource` - optionally - resource containing the method (if the button is outside the resource).
+- `$resource` - optionally - the resource containing the method (if the button is outside the resource).

 ```php
 protected function components(): iterable